An army colonel who led a lightning-fast coup takes over as Madagascar's president

-Col. Michael Randrianirina, the commander of an elite army unit, took the oath of office to become the new president at a ceremony in the main chamber of the nation’s High Constitutional Court and in front of its nine red-robed judges.
+Col. Michael Randrianirina, the commander of an elite army unit, took the oath of office to become the new president at a ceremony in the main chamber of the nation’s High Constitutional Court, in front of its nine red-robed judges.

-His ascent to the presidency came just three days after he announced that the armed forces were taking power in Madagascar, the Indian Ocean island of around 30 million people off Africa’s east coast that had been rocked by three weeks of youth-led anti-government protests.
+His ascent to the presidency came just three days after he announced that the armed forces were taking power in the Indian Ocean island of around 30 million people off Africa’s east coast.

-Madagascar has high rates of poverty, which affect around 75% of the population, according to the World Bank.
-The former French colony, widely known as the world’s largest vanilla provider and home to the stripey-tailed primates called lemurs, has a tumultuous history of political instability.
+Madagascar is widely known as the world’s largest vanilla provider and the home of the stripy-tailed primates called lemurs, but it also has a tumultuous history of political instability.

-The country has seen several coups and attempted coups since gaining independence in 1960.
+The country has seen several coups and attempted coups since gaining independence in 1960, including the one that first brought Rajoelina to power as a transitional president in 2009.
+Despite championing the hopes of the youth, Rajoelina has been criticized for doing little to improve the lives of Madagascans, with around 75% of the population living in poverty, according to the World Bank.

 Randrianirina, who is believed to be 50 or 51 years old, swapped his military camouflage for a dark suit and blue tie for the swearing-in ceremony, which was attended by military officers, civilian officials and foreign diplomats.
 Military guards of honor on either side of the room drew ceremonial swords to mark the moment, and a line of soldiers blew trumpets.